bcgov/moh-plr-fhir/input/pagecontent/index.md

 </figure>
 {::options parse_block_html="true" /}

 The relationships above are compositions, the children cannot exist without the parent(s).
 I.e. the Individual or Organization Provider cannot exist without a Party and Role.
-And each of the Facility - Provider or Provider - Provider relationships must be realted to existing Facilities or Providers.
+And each of the Facility-to-Provider or Provider-to-Provider relationships must be connected to existing Facilities or Providers.

 ### Facilities